How to implement CICD Pipeline for UiPath Project Using Azure DevOps Pipelines?

 - To get that information, open “community version Orchestrator” -> Click on “More” -> select “Admin” -> Select “Tenants” option-> Choose on which tenant to create a project -> Expand the tenant.
 In this scenario, tenant name is “Expleo Solutions” -> Select more options at Orchestrator -> Click on “API Access”.

 - A window gets pop up.
 It has all the information regarding token-based authentication.

 - Orchestrator URL, Account logical name, API key(User Key),Tenant(Tenant name), Service connection name(You can provide any name ).

 - Select the “Grant access permission to all pipelines” checkbox.

-- Once you have done.
-It will show as below.
-In my scenario, I have given the service connection name “UiPath_Testing”.
+- Once completed, it will show as below.
+In this scenario, the service connection name is given as “UiPath_Testing”.

-- Kindly please provide your GitHub credentials to access GitHub and select the project which you have pushed.
+- Provide the GitHub credentials to access GitHub and select the project which you have pushed.